JuliaAPlavin/PyFormattedStrings.jl/README.md

 # Overview

 Julia implementation of Python-like _formatted string literals_ or _f-strings_.
 Mirrors the corresponding Python behavior as closely as possible without reimplementing formatting from scratch.
 Actual formatting is performed by the `Printf` stdlib, this package just converts the formatted string syntax.
+There should be no additional runtime overhead compared to a manually-written corresponding @printf call.

 Motivation is effectively the same as for f-strings in Python: see https://www.python.org/dev/peps/pep-0498/ for background.